 This graph shows our predictions of the chance that certain diseases will arrive in Scotland and how great the impact could be on the Scottish livestock industries.
 Diseases towards the top right corner are those of most concern.

 In contrast, the chances of seeing Avian Influenza arriving in Scotland are much higher.
-Indeed there have been three cases in poultry units in England over the last year (2015-2016).
+Indeed there were three cases in poultry units in England during 2015-2016.
 Although some strains of Avian Influenza can cause serious disease in humans, the forms found so far in England don’t commonly infect people.
 However, the disease has the potential for substantial impact on the poultry sector.